armory/docs/content/en/docs/spinnaker-install-admin-guides/packer.md

 In a bake stage configuration, you can specify other packer templates to use.

-If your app is using zip, tarballs or you'll need some customization, you'll need to create a new packer script (see below).
+If your app is using zip, tarballs or you need some customization, you need to create a new Packer script (see below).

-## Adding custom Packer scripts to Armory Spinnaker
+## Adding custom Packer scripts to Armory

-Out of the box, Armory Spinnaker comes with these built-in packer templates and scripts: https://github.com/spinnaker/rosco/tree/master/rosco-web/config/packer
+Out of the box, Armory comes with these built-in Packer templates and scripts: https://github.com/spinnaker/rosco/tree/master/rosco-web/config/packer

-If you'd like to add additional packer template or script files, you can add them via Operator or Halyard.
+If you'd like to add additional Packer template or script files, you can add them via the [Armory Operator]({<< ref "operator" >}}) or Halyard.

-**Operator**
+### Armory Operator

-Add any Packer template and supporting scripts as string-formatted entries under the `spec.spinnakerConfig.files` level of the `SpinnakerService` config.
+Add any Packer template and supporting scripts as string-formatted entries under the `spec.spinnakerConfig.files` section of the `SpinnakerService` config.

-Assuming you have a template named example-packer-config.json containing the following:
+If you have a template named example-packer-config.json containing the following:
 ```
 {
   "packerSetting" : "someValue"